 Section 8 addresses mitigation mechanisms for interference reduction.

-It should be noted that, due to the different time of execution of studies, the different companies providing studies and the evolving situation of normative framework, especially related to MGWS, the technical characteristic used for these systems can be slightly different in the different studies, nevertheless the conclusions are considered not to be significantly affected by these differences.
+It should be noted that, due to different time of execution of studies, different companies providing studies and the evolving situation of the normative framework, especially related to MGWS, the technical characteristic used for these systems can be slightly different in the different studies.
+Nevertheless, the conclusions are considered not to be significantly affected by these differences.

-It should also be noted that, although some considerations on the effectiveness of some interference protection mechanisms can be considered independent of frequency range, the results of these study is strictly related to the specific conditions of propagation (such as the strong oxygen absorption) and authorization regime in this bands.
+It should also be noted that, although some considerations on the effectiveness of some interference protection mechanisms can be considered independent of frequency range, the results of these studies are strictly related to the specific conditions of propagation (such as the strong oxygen absorption) and authorisation regime in this band.

-In this Report the term MGWS is used to indicate generic systems with wide band (in the order of 2 GHz, if not differently specified), including applications that are indicated as MGWS and/or FWA in the presented studies.
+In this Report, the term MGWS is used to indicate generic systems with wide band (in the range of 2 GHz if not differently specified), and it includes applications which are indicated as MGWS and/or FWA in the presented studies.

 Table 1 provides a summary and mitigation mechanisms used in each study.